procurement strategy

 3. Determine business needs

-4. To develop a robust procurement strategy, it’s essential to understand and articulate current and future business needs and align them with the overall business strategy.
+4. To develop a robust procurement strategy, it’s essential to understand and articulate the business strategy.

 Check contracts, speak to stakeholders and procurement professionals to get a better hands-on understanding of whether your procurement practices are aligned with the company's business needs.